 - Take part in site visits to various operational areas of the criminal justice system.

 - Have a variety of voluntary work opportunities.

-- Learn from a dedicated team of research active lecturers with experience of the criminal justice system and are research active in the areas of youth justice, prisons, homelessness, terrorism, and substance misuse.
+- Learn from a dedicated team of research-active lecturers with experience in the criminal justice system and who are research active in the areas of youth justice, prisons, homelessness, terrorism, and substance misuse.

 - Regular input from visiting speakers such as judges, police, probation and youth justice staff.

 - Leave ready to enter a wide range of sectors including youth justice, probation, prison, the police and voluntary organisations.

 - *Study a course which is part of a subject area rated first in the UK for student satisfaction in the Sociology subject league tables, Complete University Guide 2023.

 - *Study a course that has been rated as part of the CHA3 subject group Sociology ranked 1st in the UK for the teaching on my course and overall satisfaction in the National Student Survey 2022.

 - *Study a course that has been ranked 1st in the UK as part of the Criminology subject league table for Teaching Quality and Student Experience in The Times and The Sunday Times Good University Guide 2023.

 Studying Criminologyat WGU